shadownet-irc/Website/site/help/nickserv.md

 The `REGAIN` command will essentially do the same thing, but it will also change your nickname to the desired nickname.

+---

+This is by no means exhaustive and `NickServ` has many more functions.
+To see these in detail, use the following command:

+    /msg NickServ HELP

+And for more detail on a single command:

+    /msg NickServ HELP command